 Inside kitchenincome.com you can find out how many cottage food entrepreneurs are getting sales faster than they can make the food.

 FOOD HANDLER TRAINING AND BEST PRACTICES

-Indiana cottage food laws does NOT require you take a food safety and handling course.
+Prior to July 2022, Indiana cottage food laws does NOT require you take a food safety and handling course.
 However, knowing the safe handling practices will protect you and your customers.
 As of July 2022, Indiana vendors must have food handling certification.

 There are many short courses you can take online and actually get certified and be able to share that with your customers.